 Why is there no grand lodge or hotel in Denali National Park?

 After all, many of the great National Parks across our country – especially in the west – have beautiful, historic lodges that carry the heritage of early travelers into the present day.
-Think of Yellowstone Lodge, or the Ahwahnee Hotel in Yosemite.
+Think of Yellowstone’s Old Faithful Inn, or the Ahwahnee Hotel in Yosemite.
 Surely, if any park deserves a lodge like that – it’s Denali, right?

 Over the course of researching other stories from my recent trip to Alaska, I came across the fascinating history of hotels in Denali National Park.
 This story, unlike my normal posts, isn’t aimed at helping you plan your trip or book your Denali hotel.
 Instead, I wanted to share my learnings to help answer why Denali doesn’t have its own grand rustic lodge.

 Read on to learn the history of hotels in Denali National Park and the McKinley Park Hotel.